How to Make a Personal Budget in 6 Easy Steps

 Consider goals that are set to be completed within a year as your short-term goals.
 Your child’s education expenses or retirement savings can count towards your long-term goals.

-Note that it’s not necessary to carve your goals in stone, however, setting them as priorities from the beginning would help you fashion your goals into a perfect budget.
-For example, knowing there’s a credit card debt hanging around your neck would boost your commitment towards cutting down expenses.
-Do you know you can pay Off a credit Card with another credit card?
+For example, knowing there’s a credit card debt hanging around your neck would boost your commitment to cutting down expenses.
+Do you know you can pay Off a Credit Card with another credit card?

 4. Create A Savings Plan